vxhuang/CarbonPrice/README.md

 # CarbonPrice
 * Codes in "GCAM ensemble" are used to generate an ensemble of states of the world (SOWs).
+The codes are produced by [Dr. Vivek Srikrishnan](https://github.com/vsrikrish).
 * Codes in "Data and Codes" are used to analyse the ensemble results and generate the figures.
   * The "dataExtraction.R" script extracts data from the ensemble results.
 The generated data are available at http://zenodo.org/record/6975580.
 The can be stored in the "Data and Codes/DATA" folder.
   * The "downscaling.R" script can be used to downscale emissions from GCAM's 32 regional resolution to the country level using the Emissions Database for Global Atmospheric Research (EDGAR v4.3) as calibration.